-Failure to serve all the hours will result in a mandatory \$1,000 fee, to be paid before the student(s) begins the next school year or, in the case of seniors, before receiving graduation documents.
-Diocesan regulations mandate that this amount cannot be prorated for partial hours completed: therefore, all 25 hours (or 10 hours for senior parents) must be performed and reported by the reporting deadline to avoid paying the non-participation fee.
+Failure to serve all hours will result in a mandatory \$1,000 fee due March 4, 2023 for senior families.
+For freshman, sophomore, and junior families, the student's spring semester Clearance Card will be held until payment is made through FACTS.
+This amount cannot be prorated for partial hours completed; therefore, all 25 hours (or 10 hours for senior parents) must be performed or earned and reported by the reporting deadline to avoid paying the annual non-participation fee.
 The \$1,000 non-participation fee is non-refundable.
 If a student leaves the school, the fee is not prorated or returned.